Is video game addiction even real?

 A study conducted in 2011 ‘Playing video games whilst using or feeling the effects of substances; Associations with substance use problem – produced some startling statistics’ stated that: –

 - Approximately 1.6% of study participants (video gamers) were problem gamers

 - 38% of participants used alcohol concurrently

-- 80% of participants used marijuana concurrently
+- 80% of participants used cannabis concurrently

 This study suggests that using substances whilst playing video games is extremely common in both problem and non-problem gamers.